top of page

 Stage 3.
 Building theories of social, economic, skills and technological development

 Running in parallel with Stage 2 has been the emergence of more extensive applications of social ecological/ecosystem thinking that arguably take the concept beyond its metaphorical use into a theoretical realm.
 Two stand out.
 First, was the work of David Finegold (1999) and his identification of four dimensions of techno-economic development that could lever a region or national economy from a ‘low skills equilibrium’ to a ‘High Skills Ecosystem’.
-Second, was the work of Urie Bronfenbrenner that viewed child development within a set of nested ecologies across different scaling.
+Second, was the work of Urie Bronfenbrenner that viewed child development within a set of nested ecologies across four scalars - micro, meso, exo and macro.
+Both of these theoretical developments have been adapted to function within the SEM versions.

-Emerging out of Stage 3, social ecosystems can be seen as located within the history of human development and its forms of social and economic organisation (e.g. Laloux, 2014); associated with new democratic forms of governance particularly at the local and regional levels (e.g. Hodgson and Spours, 2012); and as an aspect of new social and networked political organisations (e.g. Adnan, 2016; Spours, 2016) and now the Just Transition (Spours, 2021)
+Emerging out of Stage 3, social ecosystems can be seen as located within the history of human development and its forms of social and economic organisation (e.g. Laloux, 2014); associated with new democratic forms of governance particularly at the local and regional levels (e.g. Hodgson and Spours, 2012); and as an aspect of new social and networked political organisations (e.g. Adnan, 2016; Spours, 2016) and now the Just Transition (Spours, 2021).
+Taken together, these can be viewed as forms of post-capitalist thinking.

 The figure above illustrates these stages in a nested relationship insofar as each advancement of the ecosystem concept still retains within it some elements of an earlier phase.
-These nested and interdependent relationships between the phases of ecosystem thinking recognises that any advancement of conceptualisation is always hybridised and never loses its original relationship with the natural world.
-Moreover, a selective continued use of the metaphorical device may be useful to aid public understanding of complex system issues.
+These nested and interdependent relationships between the phases of ecosystem thinking recognise that any advancement of conceptualisation is always hybridised and never entirely loses its original relationship with the natural world.
+Moreover, within Stages 3 and 4, selective continued use of the metaphorical device may be useful to aid public understanding of complex system issues.

-Moving beyond the metaphor - a social ecosystem conceptual framework (Stage 3)
+Moving beyond the metaphor - a social ecosystem theoretical framework (Stage 3)

 At the same time, in the metaphorical transfer from the natural to the human and social world, certain meanings change.
-For example, in ecological thinking about the natural world, the emphasis has been on resilience and adaptation whereas in the social/human world the emphasis has been on growth and development.
-There comes a point, therefore, that the differences between the original world and the new one become too big for the plausible continuation of transfer.
+For example, in ecological thinking about the natural world, the emphasis has been on resilience and adaptation, whereas in the social and human world, the emphasis is on growth and development.
+There comes a point, therefore, that the gap between the original world and the new one becomes too big for the plausible continuation of transfer.
 In this situation, the metaphor moves from being ‘correlational’ to ‘analogous’.
-In this latter condition the metaphor has to be either developed further or retired.
-In order to move beyond the metaphorical use I have attempted to move ecosystem thinking to the theoretical stage (Stage 3).
+In this weakened condition, the metaphor has to be either developed further or retired.
+All social ecosystem developments represent a move from the metaphorical to the theoretical stage (Stage 3).

 bottom of page